ClickHouse/clickhouse-docs/docs/en/manage/billing.md

 ### If I add my credit card and upgrade ahead of time before my trial period and credits expire will I be charged?
 All costs incurred during the trial period will draw down from the trial credits first after which the credit card on file will be charged for overages.

-How can I keep track of my spending?
+## How can I keep track of my spending?
 ClickHouse Cloud console includes a Usage display that gives detailed information about usage per service on Compute and Storage.
 This can be used to understand the cost breakdown by metered units.

 ## Reducing your costs

-What are the areas of optimization to manage costs effectively when running ClickHouse Cloud?
+### What are the areas of optimization to manage costs effectively when running ClickHouse Cloud?
-There are several areas of optimization, some of them include Batching inserts  in place of frequent small-size inserts will reduce your Write Unit cost Ensure your batch inserts fit into the compact part thresholds Fewer columns in tables
+There are several areas of optimization, some of them include
+- Batching inserts  in place of frequent small-size inserts will reduce your Write Unit cost
+- Ensure your batch inserts fit into the compact part thresholds
+- Fewer columns in tables
-Choosing a partition key such that the inserts goes into the fewer number of partitions
+- Choosing a partition key such that the inserts goes into the fewer number of partitions

 ## Sample scenarios and associated cost

-Dev/Test scenario
+### Dev/Test scenario
-Active workload ~50% time
+- Active workload ~50% time
-24 Gb RAM
+- 24 Gb RAM
-6 CPU
+- 6 CPU
-256 Gb Data (RAM)
+- 256 Gb Data (RAM)
-7M PUT, 9M GET
+- 7M PUT, 9M GET
-600 Gb write, 6 Tb read
+- 600 Gb write, 6 Tb read

-Steady workload scenario
+### Steady workload scenario
-Active workload ~100% time
+- Active workload ~100% time
-96 Gb RAM
+- 96 Gb RAM
-24 CPU
+- 24 CPU
-5 Tb Data (RAM)
+- 5 Tb Data (RAM)
-43M PUT, 25M GET
+- 43M PUT, 25M GET
-6 Tb write, 128 Tb read
+- 6 Tb write, 128 Tb read

-Heavy usage scenario for ad-hoc Analytics
+### Heavy usage scenario for ad-hoc analytics
-Active workload ~25% time
+- Active workload ~25% time
-192 Gb RAM
+- 192 Gb RAM
-48 CPU
+- 48 CPU
-4 Tb Data (RAM)
+- 4 Tb Data (RAM)
-70M PUT, 90M GET
+- 70M PUT, 90M GET
-6 Tb write, 60 Tb read
+- 6 Tb write, 60 Tb read